 Restraint of disclosure regarding details of the University's investigation provides the best opportunity for the University to obtain accurate, unbiased, uninfluenced recollections of events and/or otherwise known information from parties, witnesses, and others with knowledge of the matter.
 The University recognizes, however, the right of community members to discuss matters of public or personal concern, particularly as it may relate to receipt of external support or complaint resolution assistance by the parties.
 University community members are expected to use prudent judgment regarding disclosure of complaint and/or investigation information.
-Disclosure of complaint and/or investigation information for the purpose of influencing and/or obstructing the University's investigation is prohibited and shall incur appropriate disciplinary action, up to and including expulsion, termination, and/or other restricted access to the University community.
+Disclosure of complaint and/or investigation is prohibited and shall incur appropriate disciplinary action, up to and including expulsion, termination, and/or other restricted access to the University community.